valboz/RTModel/docs/Animation.md

 It is sometimes useful to analyze the fitting process by simple visualization tools.
 This is possible by the `RTModel.plotmodel` subpackage, which also includes the possibility to show an animation of the fitting process.

 Note that the functions in this section access the `PreModels/` directory.
-It is not possible to see the animation of the fit if you have not decided to keep this directory by the `cleanup = False` option, as explained in [Preliminary Models](PreliminaryModels.md).
+It is not possible to see the animation of the fit if you have not decided to keep this directory by the `cleanup = False` option and turned on step chain saving by `stepchainsave = True`as explained in [Preliminary Models](PreliminaryModels.md).

 ## Visualizing the step chain in the parameter space